Vista-class cruise ship (2016): History

-In 2023 and 2024, Costa Venezia and Costa Firenze will join the Carnival Cruise Line fleet under a newly created joint concept with Costa Crociere named Costa by Carnival.
-Costa Venezia will homeport in New York City, New York in 2023 and Costa Firenze will homeport in Long Beach, California joining in 2024.
-In December 2022, Carnival announced that these two ships will be known as the Venice-class.
+Costa Venezia and Costa Firenze were planned to join the Carnival Cruise Line fleet under a newly created joint concept with Costa Crociere named Costa by Carnival.
+Carnival Venezia was assigned to homeport at New York City, New York, starting in 2023 and Carnival Firenze homeports at Long Beach, California in 2024.
+In December 2022, Carnival announced that these two ships will be known as the Venice class.